Belomancy

 Have you ever practiced belomancy?

-This entry is part of Jack Rusher’s archive, originally published May 12th, 2003, in Baltimore.
+This entry is part of my journal, published May 12, 2003, in Baltimore.
 Inspired by Anglo-American efforts to justify war with Iraq.